 In the past, companies were just cold entities that supplied us with goods.
 But these days, that’s not enough to get people to engaged with your brand.
 Instead, customers are attracted to brands they can relate to, brands that interest them - brands with a great narrative to tell.

 Telling a compelling story is just one aspect of good marketing.
 Before you begin, keep in mind that you'll eventually want to create website branding, content and other marketing assets like logo design and a strong brand identity to provide a home for your brand’s story, and a place for people to interact with it.

 Your brand story is the narrative of your company and an important part of your brand identity.
 While many brands choose to highlight the story of their inception, or that of their founders - you don’t have to be limited by these guidelines.
 Think outside the box and expand the limits of your creativity - just make sure it’s intriguing and relates to the qualities of your brand.

-Another goal of your brand story to humanize your business, making sure people can connect with it, and fostering a sense of familiarity and personality.
+Another goal of your brand story to humanize your business, making sure people can connect with it, and fostering a sense of familiarity and personality as well as brand loyalty.
 Plan on updating your story periodically - the world never stops changing, and neither should your brand - so don’t hesitate to adapt it to fit current times.